-Continuous Improvement Designations-School Improvement: Both state statute and federal law contain requirements that schools and districts with student outcomes below given thresholds receive certain designations and supports for continuous improvement.
+Continuous Improvement Designations: Both state statute and federal law contain requirements that schools and districts with student outcomes below given thresholds receive certain designations and supports for continuous improvement.
 School report cards shall indicate any designations that the school has received.
-District and State-report cards shall include a list of schools within the district that have received a designation, as well as indicate any designations the district has received.
-The State Report Card will include a list of all schools and districts in the state receiving a designation. identified for Comprehensive Support and Improvement (CSI), as well as those identified for Additional Targeted Support and Improvement (ATSI).
-CSI schools are defined as Title I schools performing at or below the 5th percentile of all Title I schools in the state and any high school with a graduation rate below 70%.
-ATSI schools are defined as any school with one or more subgroup of students performing at or below the 5th percentile of the highest performing Comprehensive Support and Improvement (CSI) school in the state.
+District report cards shall include a list of schools within the district that have received a designation, as well as indicate any designations the district has received.
+The State Report Card will include a list of all schools and districts in the state receiving a designation.
 For more detailed information about the designations and related supports, please see the Continuous Improvement Designations and Supports section.